MAP-based Problem-Agnostic diffusion model for Inverse Problems: Numerical Experiments

 For the super-resolution task, the original high-resolution images undergo bicubic downsampling to create low-resolution versions.
 These low-resolution images serve as the input measurements to the super-resolution model, which then generates the $4\times$ super-resolved output image.

 For our proposed method, we fix the parameters $q_1 = 2$, $q_2 = 10$, and set $\eta = 200$.
 It is clearly demonstrated in Table \ref{table1} for SR that our model outperforms other state-of-the-art diffusion models by a large margin in both in-distribution (FFHQ) and out-of-distribution (CelebA-HQ) experiments.
-Our method achieves the highest PSNR (30.63 and 31.85) and the lowest LPIPS (0.2347 and 0.2355) score, highlighting its outstanding quality and impressive performance.
+Our method achieves the highest PSNR (30.63 and 31.85), the lowest LPIPS (0.2347 and 0.2355), the highest SSIM (0.90), and the lowest FID (30.34 and 31.93), highlighting its outstanding quality and impressive performance.

 In Figure \ref{fig:SR}, we show some examples of super-resolution on two datasets and compare them with other models.
 From these illustrations in Figure \ref{fig:SR}, we can see that the images generated by DDRM are too smooth and lose a lot of details.
 The other models also handle the special features very unnaturally, and the generated images are far from the truth and reality, particularly evident in the portrayal of the eyes.
 Specifically, the depiction of the eyes in the generated images lacks realism and fails to capture the intricate details that make them lifelike.
 Additionally, the models struggle to accurately represent eyeglasses, resulting in subpar visual representation.
 However, our model overcomes these challenges and achieves better results in these aspects, providing more realistic and detailed images.
-It also demonstrates adaptability of the model to CelebA-HQ dataset, although the pretrained models are originally trained on FFHQ 256x256-1k dataset.
+It also demonstrates adaptability of the model to CelebA-HQ dataset, although the pretrained models are originally trained on FFHQ 256x256 dataset.

 In order to select the most suitable parameters of our proposed method, extensive experiments are conducted on the validation set for all tasks.
 The primary objective of these experiments is to identify the optimal parameter combinations.
 Numerical results for the super-resolution tasks are presented in Figure \ref{fig:Super}.
 Interestingly, our finding reveals that the changes in these parameters had minimal impact on the PSNR and LPIPS values, indicating the robustness of our model.
 This observation underscores the ability of our model to consistently deliver high-quality results across different parameter settings.
 Such robustness is a highly desirable characteristic as it ensures the model's performance remains stable and reliable even when faced with variations in inputs or parameter values.